AdobeDocs/workfront.en/help/classic/scenario-planner/access-needed-to-use-sp.md

 Access Levels work together with permissions in&nbsp;Workfront to give you visibility into plans and initiatives that you did not create.
 In addition to having the correct access level to access the Scenario Planner, you must also have the correct permissions to the plan that you want to view or manage, if you are not the creator of those plans.

 By default, you have access only to plans that you created.
 To view plans that other users created they must share their plans with you.
-For information about sharing plans, see Share a plan in the Adobe Workfront Scenario Planner.
+For information about sharing plans, see Share a plan in the Scenario Planner.

 If a user shares a link to a plan without also sharing the plan, you can request permissions to the plan.
-For information about requesting permissions to plans, see Request access to a plan in the Adobe Workfront Scenario Planner.
+For information about requesting permissions to plans, see Request access to a plan in the Scenario Planner.
 &nbsp;